Consumer Information

 University of Western States admits students of any race, color, nationality, ethnic origin, sex or age to all the rights, privileges, programs and activities generally accorded or made available to students at the university.
 University of Western States does not discriminate on the basis of race, color, national origin, sex, disability or age in its administration of programs, activities or employment practices.
 The following have been designated to handle inquiries regarding the non-discrimination policies:

-Executive Vice President and Title IX Coordinator
+Associate Vice President, Student and University Affairs and Title IX Coordinator

 8000 NE Tillamook St.